The Gauss-Manin connection and noncommutative tori: Smooth noncommutative tori

-\subsection{Smooth noncommutative tori}
+\section{Smooth noncommutative tori}

-Given an $n \times n$ skew-symmetric real valued matrix $\Theta$, the \emph{noncommutative torus} $A_\Theta$ is the universal $C^*$-algebra generated by $n$ unitaries $u_1, \ldots , u_n$ such that where $\Theta = (\theta_{jk})$.
-In the case $\Theta = 0$, all of the generating unitaries commute, and we have $A_0 \cong C(\T^n)$, the algebra of continuous functions on the $n$-torus.
+Given an $n \times n$ skew-symmetric real-valued matrix $\Theta$, the \emph{noncommutative torus} $A_\Theta$ is the universal $C^*$-algebra generated by $n$ unitaries $u_1, \ldots , u_n$ such that where $\Theta = (\theta_{jk})$, see \cite{MR1047281}.
+In the case $\Theta = 0$, all of the generating unitaries commute, and we have $A_0 \cong C(\T^n)$, the algebra of continuous complex-valued functions on the $n$-torus.
 It is for this reason why the algebra $A_\Theta$ has earned its name, as it can be philosophically viewed as functions on some ``noncommutative torus" in the spirit of Alain Connes' noncommutative geometry \cite{MR1303779}.
-We shall be interested in a dense subalgebra $\atheta \subset A_\Theta$ which plays the role of the smooth functions on the noncommutative torus.
-Indeed, for the case $\theta = 0$, $\azero \cong C^\infty(\T^n)$, the algebra of smooth functions on $\T^n$.
-As a topological vector space, $\atheta$ is the Schwarz space $\S(\Z^n)$ of complex-valued sequences indexed by $\Z^n$ of rapid decay, defined as follows.
-Given a multi-index $\alpha = (\alpha_1, \ldots , \alpha_n) \in \Z^n$, we shall write